Action on Climate Change

 In accordance with frameworks for global warming prevention established by national and local governments, operation sites that produce greenhouse gas emissions in excess of a specified amount are obligated to submit a plan for saving energy and reducing emissions, as well as reports on subsequent progress.

-In Japan, operation sites that are subject to the Tokyo Cap-and-Trade Program are required to submit an independently assured report (limited assurance based on verification) to the Tokyo Metropolitan Government.
+In Japan, operation sites that are subject to the Tokyo Cap-and-Trade Program are required to submit an independently assured report to the Tokyo Metropolitan Government.

 Introduction of a large-scale solar power generation facility